the web site of

 Resource Person for East Asian Pastoral Institute

-He teaches Human Intimacy, Sexuality, Effective Communication Skills and Values and Leadership in its annual Leadership course.
-He previously did part-time counseling for the participants of the said courses and taught in the Pastoral Renewal and Ministers of the Word courses.
+He conducts various modules in their regular courses.
+He previously did part-time counseling for their participants.
 He occasionally assists in the Pastoral Psychology course for students pursuing the Masteral Degree Program.

 Earnest's Previous Employment